ntaylor0000/google-data-analytics-professional-certificate/6 - Share Data Through the Art of Visualization/README.md

 <details>
 <summary>Module 3</summary>

-**Spreadhseet Magic**

-Spreadsheets are a key data analytics tool.
-Here you’ll learn both why and how data analysts use spreadsheets in their work.
-You’ll also investigate how structured thinking helps analysts understand problems and come up with solutions.
+**Craft data stories**

+Connecting your objective with your data through insights is essential to data storytelling.
+In this part of the course, you’ll get acquainted with the principles of data-driven storytelling and learn to craft compelling narratives using Tableau's dashboard and filtering capabilities, giving life to your data insights.

 **Learning Objectives**
-- Discuss the data analyst’s use of spreadsheets with reference to roles and responsibilities
+- Explain data-driven stories, including reference to their importance and their attributes
-- Demonstrate the use of spreadsheets to complete basic tasks of the data analyst including entering and organizing data
-- Demonstrate an understanding of the use of formulas in spreadsheets including a definition and specific examples
+- Demonstrate an understanding of how to use Tableau to create dashboards and dashboard filters
-- Compare formulas and functions with reference to similarities and differences
-- Describe the key ideas associated with structured thinking including the problem domain, scope of work, and context
+- Explain how data stories can be used in different forms of on-the-job communication

 **Lessons**
-- Work with spreadsheets
-- Formulas in spreadsheets
-- Functions in spreadsheets
-- Save time with structured thinking
+- Data-driven storytelling
+- Tableau dashboards
+- Share data stories
 - Module 3 challenge

 </h6>